 To remove a rule, select the checkbox located to the left of the relevant line of the table and click the DELETE button ( $\overline{\mathbb{U}}$ ).
-Also you can remove a rule in the editing window.
+Also you can remove a rule on the editing page.

 Virtual Servers

 On the Firewall / Virtual Servers page, you can create virtual servers for redirecting incoming Internet traffic to a specified IP address in the local area network.